Snow and freezing weather disrupt sporting programme across UK

 All jump racing meetings across Britain have been abandoned until Sunday at the earliest.

-Several clubs decided to hold pitch inspections on Thursday, with Gillingham against Rotherham and Oxford's home game with Fleetwood in League One both called off, along with Newport v Accrington in League Two.
+The Scottish Ski & Boarder Cross Championships, scheduled for Saturday and Sunday, have been cancelled after heavy snow caused roads to be closed around the Glenshee Ski Centre, in the Cairngorms National Park.

-Many sides say they are planning to carry out inspections on Friday.
+The Scottish Championship fixtures between Dundee United and St Mirren and Dunfermline and Livingston are both postponed and the lower leagues in Scotland have been badly hit.

-The Scottish Championship games between Dundee United and St Mirren and Dunfermline and Livingston are both postponed and the lower leagues in Scotland have been badly hit.
+But officials are hopeful that the majority of the Scottish Cup sixth round ties will go ahead as planned.

-The National League programme in England is also starting to be affected with matches at Chester, Ebbsfleet, Guiseley, Tranmere and Maidenhead on Saturday all off.
+"There are no pitch inspections scheduled at this stage, but we are in close contact with all clubs, police and local authorities to review all matches on a case-by-case basis," said a Scottish FA spokesman.

 Postponed sporting events